julianamejias/julianamejias.github.io/_publications/2022-tio2-synthesis.md

 venue: "Journal of Chemical Technology & Biotechnology"
 date: 2022-02-10
 paperurl: " https://doi.org/10.1002/jctb.7052"
-citation: "Palacio, Claudia, et al. "Influence of organic acids on the phases and physical characteristics of titanium dioxide synthesized by sol–gel for air depollution through heterogeneous photocatalysis."
+citation: "Palacio, Claudia, et al. Influence of organic acids on the phases and physical characteristics of titanium dioxide synthesized by sol–gel for air depollution through heterogeneous photocatalysis.
 Journal of Chemical Technology & Biotechnology 97.11 (2022): 2994-3000."
 ---